Emily Yunha Shin

 CLMN Lab members

 Sungshin Kim graduated from Seoul National University with double majors in electrical engineering and chemical engineering.
 In 2013, he completed PhD degree in neuroscience at the University of Southern California, Los Angeles, USA.
 Since 2014, he has worked as a postdoctoral scholar at the University of Chicago and Northwestern University.
-Recently, he was selected as one of seven recipients of YSF (Young Scientists Fellowship) funded by Institute of Basic Sciences (IBS) in Korea.
+He was selected as one of seven first recipients of YSF program (Young Scientists Fellowship) funded by Institute of Basic Sciences (IBS) in Korea.
 He started CLMN lab September, 2017.

 Kyusung Lim graduated from Korea Advanced Institute of Science and Technology (KAIST) with majors in physics.
 His PhD thesis is on statistical time-series analysis of stock and CDS markets.
 As of February 2019, he joined AI team in LG CNS.